hpirkola/OP-Kiitorata-Web-Application/README.md

 cd cdk
 cdk bootstrap
 ```
-This creates an S3 bucket and ECR repo used by CDK to store assets (Docker images, code packages, etc.)
+&nbsp;&nbsp;&nbsp;&nbsp;This creates an S3 bucket and ECR repo used by CDK to store assets (Docker images, code packages, etc.)

 <br>